danielrammer/danielrammer.github.io/_projects/gemplay.md

 The project GEMPLAY (GEndered games Motivating PhysicaL ActivitY) aims to promote regular physical exercise by incorporating personalized, gender-inclusive game experiences that reflect the preferences of various user types.
 The goal is to generate positive behavioral patterns as well as health benefits on a long-term basis.

-To achieve these goals, the project GEMPLAY focuses on the disciplines movement behavior, play behavior and persuasion.

-An essential part of the current research project is the gender-scientific grounded approach.
-Thereby, gender-related aspects are not only regarded in their particular subdisciplines, but also in the entire scientific discourse of the concept.
-The following image emphasizes this correlation and the interdisciplinarity of the research project.

 ## Team

 * Michael Lankes (project leader)